- Travel Insurance By PolicyBy TravellerBy DestinationExisting Customers

 Before venturing to a new country, it is worth reading up on that nation’s laws.
 For example, some have strict guidelines about being drunk in public and other disorderly behaviour.
-To make sure your gathering doesn’t cause offence, visit the Foreign and Commonwealth Office to obtain the latest information.
+To make sure your gathering doesn’t cause offence, visit the Foreign, Commonwealth & Development Office to obtain the latest information.

 The advice mentioned above should ensure your hen or stag party goes off without a hitch.
 However, as these can be stressful things to organise, we’ve included a final checklist of ideas to make sure the gathering is as good as it possibly can be.

 When organising guest lists, it is highly unlikely that everyone will know each other.
 Consequently, arranging a small activity, such as a team building exercise, will create a fun environment where guests can get to know each other.